Rights Labelling on Our Site

 PD GOV

-Works on our site labelled with this are deemed by us to be in the public domain on account of them being the product of a government employee of those countries which place such works, either immediately or after a designated time period, into the public domain.
-The main example is the U.S. Government: a work prepared by an officer or employee of the U.S. government as part of that person’s official duties is automatically public domain, at least as it applies in the U.S. (Be aware that copyright might be claimed in other jurisdictions).
-Another example is in the case of works made by an employee of the U.K. government which fall under “Crown Copyright”.
-Such works, which have been published, have a copyright expiring 50 years from date of publication – and this applies worldwide.
+Works on our site labelled “PD GOV” are deemed by us to be in the public domain on account of being the product of a government employee of countries which place such government-made works, either immediately or after a designated time period, into the public domain.
+The chief example is the US Government: a work prepared by an officer or employee of the US government as part of that person’s official duties is automatically public domain, at least as the rights apply in the US.
+(Be aware that copyright might be claimed in other jurisdictions).
+Another example is in the case of works made by an employee of the UK government that fall under “Crown Copyright”.
+Such works, which have been published, generally have a copyright expiring 50 years from date of publication — and this applies worldwide.
 Please make sure you check the source to see which particular Government law applies to the work.
+See this useful flowchart.

 No Known Restrictions

-Works on our site labelled with this are thought by the institution which houses them to be free of copyright restrictions, normally based on a lack of information rather than a presence of proof.
-It is a very popular label applied to photographic works found in Flickr: The Commons.
+Works on our site labelled “No Known Restrictions” are deemed by the institution that houses them to be free of copyright restrictions, normally based on a lack of information rather than a presence of proof.
+It is a very popular label applied to photographs found in Flickr: The Commons.
 Be careful if re-using such works, particularly in the case of photographs, as they may be subject to other third party rights, such as rights of privacy and rights of publicity.

 Effectively PD